adambiltcliffe/codex/readme.md

 Change signature of hasKeyword
 Deprecate the use of getCurrentValues
-Refactor getAttackableEntityIds into getAttackableEntities Move the first three tests from neutral.test.js into a keyword test file Move suggest into a module and write tests for it
+Refactor getAttackableEntityIds into getAttackableEntities Move suggest into a module and write tests for it
 Use a schema validation library to simplify action checking Make sure it works out of the box, i.e. without npm linking playground